 Mike Buczkowski, president of Rich Baseball Operations and general manager of the Bisons, with the team's new manager.

 Photo courtesy of the Buffalo Bisons Baseball Club.

 The desire to manage again is what brings him to Buffalo, to take over a Bisons team looking to make the playoffs for the first time since 2005.
-Speaking just before the start of spring training, Huckaby made clear that he couldn’t comment on what players might be with the Herd this season.
+Speaking just before the start of spring training, well before coronavirus concerns caused the season to be put on hold, Huckaby made clear he couldn’t comment on what players might be with the Herd this season.
 “It’s too early,” he said.
 “I want these guys to have every opportunity to make the big leagues.
 I think it’s unfair to say I’m going to have this guy and I’m going to have this guy, because I don’t know.
 I honestly don’t know for sure.”